awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-aws-cli.md

    If the AWS CLI is configured correctly, you will see a list of the supported AWS CLI commands for Amazon Personalize, Amazon Personalize runtime, and Amazon Personalize events\.

-   If you set up the AWS CLI and it doesn’t recognize the commands for Amazon Personalize, update the AWS CLI\.
+   If you set up the AWS CLI and it doesn't recognize the commands for Amazon Personalize, update the AWS CLI\.
 To update the AWS CLI, run the following command\.

    ```
    pip3 install awscli --upgrade --user